MBF Board & Staff

 MBF Fellow since 2002 | Elected to MBF Board of Trustees in 2022

-• Hon.
-Mark D Mason has been a Massachusetts judge for 14 years and has served in the District Court and the Superior Court.
-Prior to joining the bench, he worked in private practice in Springfield for over two decades and was a Partner at Cooley Shrair, specializing in business litigation and family law.
+Hon.
+Mark D Mason (Ret.) conducts mediations, arbitrations, case evaluations, and discovery conciliation.
+Prior to opening Mason Mediation, he had been a Massachusetts judge for over 14 years, serving in the District and Superior Courts.
+Before joining the bench, he worked in private practice in Springfield for over two decades and was a Partner at Cooley Shrair, specializing in business litigation and family law.

 Judge Mason has served on a number of Superior Court committees since his appointment and currently acts as Chair of the Trial Court’s Public Outreach Committee.
 He was a member of the Supreme Judicial Court’s Committee on the Code of Judicial Conduct and served as Chair of both the Superior Court’s Civil Committee and the Trial Court’s Standing Committee on Dispute Resolution.